JoseETeixeira/FastDMM-2.0/README.md

 - Prevents large diffs by minimizing changes.
 - Randomizes keys to prevent merge conflicts.
 - Requires no external dependencies!
 Just run a single `.jar` file!
+- Random tile placement tool (% chance of spawning)
+- Adjacent tiles (place tiles that complete each other)!
+Right click a node in the Object tab and select "Adjacent Tiles"

 # Requirements